 The IET mentoring service operates on a ‘by members for members’ basis providing members with the opportunity to be linked with a mentor or to become a mentor.

-The mentoring service helps IET members to find a trained mentor outside the immediate workplace to help identify professional development opportunities and encourage their pursuit in engineering and technology.
+The mentoring service helps IET members to find a trained mentor outside the immediate workplace to help identify professional development opportunities and encourage their pursuit in engineering and technology whilst they work toward professional registration.

 The IET matches mentors and mentees using a combination of geographical location, sector, specialism and desired registration category.
 Where a local mentor is not available, we will endeavour to make a pairing via e-mentoring.

-Apply if you need the support in working toward professional registration and in your wider career development.
+Apply for a mentor if you need the support in working toward professional registration and in your wider career development.

 We will provide you with the information you need to manage your mentoring relationship and provide training which you are are expected to undertake as part of your commitment to ensure that you understand the role of a mentor and how they can help you.